swifty94/syscheck/README.md

   System parameters have been checked.
 Checking the Hard Drive performance.
 It can take a while.

   Your patience is much appreciated

+  Generating the report...

+  The system analize was finished successfully.
+Kindly check sysinfo.txt for details.

 Example of output:
 ------------------------